Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Abstract

 \section{Abstract}

-A methodology is developed to extract $d$ invariant features $W=f(X)$ that predict a response variable $Y$ without being confounded by variables $Z$ that may influence both $X$ and $Y$.
-The methodology's main ingredient is the penalization of any statistical dependence between $W$ and $Z$ conditioned on $Y$, replaced by the more readily implementable plain independence between $W$ and the random variable $\perpT{Z}{Y} = T(Z,Y)$ that solves the [Monge] Optimal Transport Barycenter Problem for $Z\mid Y$.
-In the Gaussian case considered in this article, the two statements are equivalent.
-When the true confounders $Z$ are unknown, other measurable contextual variables $S$ can be used as surrogates, a replacement that involves no relaxation in the Gaussian case if the covariance matrix $\Sigma_{ZS}$ has full range.
-The resulting linear feature extractor adopts a closed form in terms of the first $d$ eigenvectors of a known matrix.
-The procedure extends with little change to more general, non-Gaussian / non-linear cases.
+We develop a new methodology for transfer learning in which a predictor trained on a source environment is deployed in a target environment whose joint distribution may differ.
+The approach extracts $d$ invariant features $W = f(X)$ that predict response variables $Y$ without being confounded by variables $Z$ that may influence both $X$ and $Y$ and whose joint distribution with $Y$ may shift across environments.
+When the true confounders $Z$ are unknown, observable contextual variables $S$ can be used as surrogates.
+Motivating applications include medical diagnosis, algorithmic fairness, and domain generalization.
+The methodology's main ingredient is the penalization of statistical dependence between $W$ and $Z$ conditional on $Y$, which we replace by the more readily implementable plain independence between $W$ and the random variable $\perpT{Z}{Y} = T(Z,Y)$ that solves the Monge Optimal Transport Barycenter Problem for $Z \mid Y$.
+Both substitutions are \emph{a priori} relaxations, but in the Gaussian setting considered in this article they turn out to be equivalences.
+The resulting linear feature extractor admits a closed form as the leading $d$ eigenvectors of an explicit matrix.
+The same ideas extend to general distributions and nonlinear feature extractors, a setting treated in a companion paper.